--package-name foo Tells GHC the the module being compiled forms part of package foo.
+- -no-auto-link-packages By default, GHC will automatically link in the haskell98 package.
+This flag disables that behaviour. - -package-name foo Tells GHC the module being compiled forms part of package foo.
 If this flag is omitted (a very common case) then the default package main is assumed.

-Note: the argument to -package-name should be the full package identifier for the package, that is it should include the version number.
+Note: the argument to -package-name should be the full package name-version for the package.
 For example: -package mypkg-1.2.